16 Best Beaches in San Diego for Families with Kids of All Ages

 It’s a good spot for boogie boarding.

-With beaches on both the San Diego Bay and the Pacific Ocean, and four huge paid parking lots, Silver Strand State Beach is one of the best family beaches in San Diego and the beach used by guests of Loews Coronado Bay Resort.
+With beaches on both the San Diego Bay and the Pacific Ocean, and four huge paid parking lots, Silver Strand State Beach is another one in the running for best beach for kids in San Diego, and it’s also the beach used by guests of Loews Coronado Bay Resort.

-If you’re feeling adventurous, bring a tent and spend a night listening to the waves and gazing at the stars (fees, reservations, and restrictions apply).
+If you’re feeling adventurous, bring your RV and spend a night listening to the waves and gazing at the stars (fees, reservations, and restrictions apply).
 The bay area waters are warm and calm, making it a great venue for people of all ages.

-The ocean in front of Silver Strand State Beach intermittently closes when bacterial levels are high.
-It is now closed most of the time.
+The ocean in front of Silver Strand State Beach intermittently closes due to high bacterial levels.
+The beach remains open during these times.

 5. Del Mar City Beach